Asaphodes beata: Description

 Butler originally described the adults of this species as follows:

-This species can be distinguished from its close relative A. adonis by the colour of its hind wings.
+This species can be distinguished from its close relative A. adonis by the colour of its hindwings.
 Hudson states that the white markings on the forewings of this moth are variable.
-This species is very similar in appearance to A. philpotti, to the point where A. philpotti was previously encapsulated within the concept of this species.
+It is also very similar in appearance to A. philpotti, to the point where A. philpotti was previously encapsulated within the concept of this species.
+However A. beata has black marks inside the white discal spots on the forewings which A. philpotti lacks.
+A. philpotti also distributed in more southerly locations.

 Distribution

 This species is endemic to New Zealand.
-This relatively common species can be found in forest throughout the country.
+This relatively common species can be found in native forest throughout the country.
+It frequents forest clearings.
+It can also be found in coastal habitat.

 Behaviour

-The larvae of this species is inactive during the day and when threatened mimics a twig dropping to the ground.
-Adult moths are on the wing from October until March.
+The larvae of this species are inactive during the day and when threatened mimics a twig dropping to the ground.
+Adult moths are most commonly on the wing from October until March but have been observed in all months of the year.
+Adults are attracted to light.

-Habitat
+Habitat and hosts

 This species inhabits native forest and scrub.

-Host species

 Hudson stated that the larvae of this species feed on watercress.
-Larvae have also been found on native herb plants in the genera Epilobium, Cardamine, and Stellaria.
+Larvae have also been found feeding on plants on the forest floor including on native herb plants in the genera Epilobium, Cardamine, and Stellaria.
 Adults are said to be attracted to the flowers of the white rātā.